connerkward/comfyui-save-image-xmp/README.md

 # ComfyUI Save Layered Image with Metadata!

+Stop keeping track of so many files.

-ComfyUI custom nodes for saving LAYERED images with embedded XMP metadata — workflow, prompt graph, model SHA256 hashes, and arbitrary JSON, all burned into the file.
+Save layered TIFFs and flat images (Webp, PNG, JPEG) from ComfyUI with XMP metadata burned into the file — the workflow graph, prompts, model SHA256 hashes, and any arbitrary JSON embedded per-file.

 ---